 One quality above all others gives your sermon intro the hook it needs.
 Here’s how to work that quality into your intro.
 All ad writers agree that a headline is the most important part of any ad.
 Famous ad writer David Ogilvy once said, “On the...

-Logos 8 Basic (the free version of Logos) is now available for free download.
-A feature-light version of Logos 8, Basic is ideal for anyone just beginning their Logos journey.
-If you want to jump to the next step up, consider Logos 8 Fundamentals...
+Logos Basic is available for free download.
+A feature-light version of Logos, Basic is ideal for anyone just beginning their Logos journey.
+If you want to jump to the next step up, consider Logos Fundamentals.
+Here’s a bit about how the two compare...

 Hang around seminary libraries long enough and you’ll start to recognize certain publishers, like Eerdmans.
 And you’ll start to reach for their books more and more.
 They were a consistent publisher in my bibliographies all throughout Bible school...